-- 1. The twelve months of continuous residence in Hawai'i shall begin on the date upon which the first overt action (see above) is taken to make Hawai'i the permanent residence. - Residency in Hawai'i and residency in another place cannot be held simultaneously. - 3.
+- The twelve months of continuous residence in Hawai'i shall begin on the date upon which the first overt action (see above) is taken to make Hawai'i the permanent residence. - Residency in Hawai'i and residency in another place cannot be held simultaneously. - 3.
 Presence in Hawai'i primarily to attend an institution of higher learning does not create resident status.
-Continued presence in Hawai'i during vacation periods and occasional periods of interruption of the course of study does not itself overcome this presumption. - 4.
+A nonresident student enrolled for 6 or more credits during any term within the previous 12-month period shall be presumed to be in Hawai'i primarily to attend an institution of higher learning.
+Such periods of enrollment shall not be applied toward the physical presence requirement. - 4.
 The residency of unmarried students who are minors follows that of the parents or of the legal guardian.
 Marriage emancipates a minor. - 5.
-The residency of a married person may follow that of the spouse. - 6.
-Resident status, once acquired, will be lost by future voluntary action of the resident inconsistent with such status.
+The residency of a married person may follow that of the spouse.

+6. Resident status, once acquired, will be lost by future voluntary action of the resident inconsistent with such status.
 However, Hawai'i residency will not be lost solely because of absence from the State while a member of the United States Armed Forces, while engaged in navigation, or while a student at any institution of learning.